Bond-009/cmus-discord-rpc/README.md

 ## Building

-- Clone the repository
+- Clone the repository.

-- Run `cargo build`
+- Run `cargo build`.

 - You should see a directory called `target` be created.
 You can find your built binaries there.